Overview, step-by-step guide, and other resources.

 - A has the right to bring suit against B if he does not pay after the lapse of time.

-- Plaintiff A has the possessory right to being the actual owner of the money creating his legal right and legal obligation on defendant B for payment within the proper time limit.
+- Plaintiff A has the possessory right to be the actual owner of the money, creating his legal right and legal obligation on defendant B for payment within the proper time limit.

-The court ascertained the cause of action essentially with regard to the conversion in this matter.
-The court reasoned that for the cause of action to arise, the plaintiff’s possessory right or interest must exist and the defendant must have dominion over the property or interference with it, in derogation of the plaintiff’s rights.
+The court reasoned that for the cause of action to arise in instances of conversion, the plaintiff’s possessory right or legal ownership interest must exist, and the defendant must have exercised dominion over the property or interfered with it, in derogation of the plaintiff’s rights.

 2 – Corresponding legal duty in the defendant toward the plaintiff